mbodiai/embdata/README.md

 - `iter()`: Returns an iterator over the steps in the episode
 - `split(condition)`: Splits the episode based on a given condition
 - `trajectory(field, freq_hz)`: Extracts a trajectory from the episode for a specified field
+- `filter(condition)`: Filters the episode based on a given condition

 ### Properties
 - `metadata`: Additional metadata for the episode